Sketch1/Payday/README.md

 Project Copyright Galen Hite 2015
 Version 1.0.0

 This project simulates the classic Parker Brothers game Payday.
+You can find the rules for the game here: http://www.boardgamecapital.com/payday-rules.htm

 It is a basic engine for completeing the game in little or no time, as opposed to trying to play through it, which takes a very long time, requires no stratagy on the part of the player.